rapidojs/rapido/README.md

   </a>
 </div>

-**🚀 Fast**: Setup a universal react app by running one command and develop features fast with the Rapido toolset.
+**🚀 Fast**: A powerful toolset that runs on top of [Expo](https://expo.io) making it fast and easy to launch and build Expo apps.

-**👌 Convenient**: Stay up to date with the latest tools and libraries (React, React Native, ESLint, etc) with minimal effort.
+**👌 Convenient**: Stay up to date with the latest tools and libraries (Expo, React, ESLint, etc) with minimal effort.

 **🔓 Flexible**: No lock in.
 Use as much or as little of the Rapido toolset to serve your needs and eject at any time.